The coalgebra extension problem for $\mathbb Z/p$: The trigonometric coalgebra

+By ``bialgebra extension problem'', we mean the question of whether a coalgebra can be extended to a bialgebra with the appropriate algebra structure morphisms, and if this bialgebra is unique (up to isomorphism). \begin{theorem} The solution to the bialgebra extension problem for $C_k$ depends on $k$, according to the trichotomy given above -- \begin{enumerate}[C{a}se (a):] \item There are two non-isomorphic bialgebra structures on $C_k$, and the set of valid structure constants for the algebra maps are in bijection with $k$. \item There is one isomorphism class of bialgebra which $C_k$ extends to, with two possible sets of structure maps to define it. \item In this case $C_k$ is not a bialgebra. \end{enumerate} \end{theorem}

+\begin{proof} For a coalgebra $C$, we write $G(C)$ for the set of grouplike elements.
+We prove Theorem \ref{thm:extension_problem} in the reverse direction, since this is the order of increasing difficulty: \begin{enumerate}[(a)] \item[Case (c)] If $C_k$ is a bialgebra, the identity must be a grouplike element.
+Checking the general element $\alpha c+\beta s\in C_k$, we see it is grouplike iff $\alpha=1$ and $\beta^2=-1$.
+Thus in case (c) there are no grouplikes. \item[Case (b)] When $\sqrt{-1}\in k$, the prior calculation now shows that

-If $\sqrt{-1}\in k$ and $\chr k\neq 2$, then $|G(C)|=2$ and we have a basis for $C_k$ consisting of grouplikes.
-Thus $C_k$ is isomorphic as a coalgebra to $k[\Z/2]$, and bialgebra structures on $C_k$ are in bijection with coalgebra isomorphisms with $k[\Z/2]$, by transport of structure.
-Thus there is one isomorphism type of bialgebra structure on $C_k$, but not necessarily one multiplication law (e.g. set of structure constants).
-Coalgebra isomorphisms $\phi: C\to k[\Z/2]$ are the same as bijections of their grouplike elements.
-Making this calculation more explicit, let us write $\ket 0, \ket 1$ for the elements $0,1\in\Z/2$, thought of as elements of $k[\Z/2]$ (to prevent confusion and notational overload: e.g. $\ket 0$ is the multiplicative identity).
-Then there are exactly two isomorphisms $\phi, \phi': C\to k[\Z/2]$, defined by:
+Since $|G(C)|=2$ in case (b), we have a basis of $C_k$ consisting of grouplikes.
+Thus $C_k$ is isomorphic as a coalgebra to $k[\Z/2]$.
+It is easy to show (see \cite{DNR} p.
+169) that in cases (b) and (c), any two-dimensional Hopf algebra is isomorphic to $k[\Z/2]$.
+So, by transfer of structures, coalgebra isomorphisms $C_k\to k[\Z/2]$ are in bijection with the possible Hopf algebra structure maps for $C_k$.

+Coalgebra isomorphisms are just given by bijections of the grouplike elements in this case.
+Let us write $\ket 0, \ket 1$ for the elements $0,1\in\Z/2$, where $\Z/2$ is thought of as a subset of $k[\Z/2]$ (this is to prevent notational overload and confusion: e.g. $\ket 0$ is the multiplicative identity of $k[\Z/2]$).
+Then there are exactly two isomorphisms $\phi, \phi': C_k\to k[\Z/2]$, defined by:

 The multiplication table associated to choosing $\phi$ is thus:

 In the basis of $\{c,s\}$, the multiplication table for $\phi$ reads as: